Antoninbln/board-assistant/README.md

   Be sure to :
     - Name the PR the good way
     - Call issue in decription like : "Close #120"
-    - Respect the PR templat
+    - Respect the PR template

+### Commits
+To commits our work, we use a package named [semantic-git-commit-cli](https://www.npmjs.com/package/semantic-git-commit-cli).<br/>
+So you can use `yarn run sgc` to create a commit formalized.

 ### Issues